schleuder/schleuder-website/schleuder/docs/older/3.1/index.md

 * New `x-`keywords:
   * `x-get-logfile`: Sends the logfile of the list.
   * `x-get-version`: Returns the version of schleuder.
-  * `x-attach-listkey`: Attachs the public key of the list.
+  * `x-attach-listkey`: Attaches the public key of the list.
 Probably most useful when in combination with x-resend.
 * Changed and fixed `x-`keywords:
   * `x-get-key`: Handles multiple keys per match; keys are added as attachments.
 * Whitespaces and 0x-prefix in the input are tolerated while setting the fingerprint of a subscription.